Why do we get brown period blood? A doctor breaks it down

 Why do I have brown period blood?
 It’s the question that almost every woman who gets a period wonders, but nobody really talks about it.
-It turns out that brown period blood is totally normal, as it simply means that your period is flowing slowly.
+It turns out that brown period blood is totally normal, and it simply means that your period is flowing slowly.
 That could happen at the beginning or end of your cycle, and it might even become a fun experiment to start monitoring the varied colors of your menstrual blood to see when your period is brown.

 Why Do We Get Brown Period Blood?

-We asked Dr. Felice Gersh over email to shed some light on the brown color that most women’s uteri frequently shed.
+We asked Dr. Felice Gersh over email to shed some light on the brown color that most uteri frequently shed.
 She explains, “Brown blood just means that the blood became oxidized.
 It’s a similar process to that of iron rusting.”

 Is Brown Period Blood Normal?